 Cleaning Stables, Pet Cages, Fish Tanks

 It’s not a fun job, but it has to be done.
 Many people need someone to clean up after their pets.
 You may be able to clean stables, pet cages, fish tanks, dog beds, and other things.

 7. Clean Vehicles

-If you are wondering how can a 16-year-old make money, cleaning vehicles is another option to consider.
+Cleaning vehicles is another option to consider for teens.
 Washing, waxing, and cleaning the interiors of vehicles is a tedious job, and many people will gladly pay a teen to do it for them.